wallaceicy06/shuffle/README.md

 ## Usage

+**Note:** As of March 5, 2017, it appears that the file upload feature does not work properly on Windows.
+This is due to a bug with the file input tag behavior and affects all major web browswers on Windows.
+This bug is summarized in this Stack Overflow [post](http://stackoverflow.com/questions/37274976/type-property-of-file-input-not-being-set-in-windows), which unfortunately as of today appears to have no solution.

 1. Prepare a text file of items (and numerical values, if you desire), one per line. *Shuffle* supports the following formats:
    - `.csv`, separate names from values with commas